siliconcompiler/siliconcompiler/docs/tutorials/picorv32_ram.rst

 .. image:: ../_images/picorv32_report.png

-For the full GDS-II results and intermediate build artifacts, you can install the EDA tools on your local system, and run the same Python build script with the :keypath:`option, remote` parameter set to ``False``.
+For the full GDS-II results and intermediate build artifacts, you can run the build locally.
+See the :ref:`local run` section for more information.

 .. note::

     We are not returning the full results during this early beta period because we want to minimize bandwidth, and we believe that our public beta is currently best suited for rapid prototyping and design exploration.
+See the :ref:`remote processing` section for more information.

 Adding an SRAM block
 --------------------